lat9/usps/readme.txt

    c.
 Cancel out of the USPS module's settings edit and 'REMOVE' the module to uninstall the current version
       of USPS.

+3. Rename the YOUR_ADMIN sub-directory in the shipping-module's distribution to match your Zen Cart admin's 'secret' name.

-3. Load the new files with your FTP program they go in the same directories so you can copy the directory /includes to your server and overwrite the old files:
+4. Upload the files with your FTP program, the module's zip-file distribution has the same directory structure as your existing site's files:

    - /includes/modules/shipping/usps.php
    - /includes/languages/english/modules/shipping/usps.php
    - /includes/templates/template_default/images/icons/shipping_usps.gif
+   - /YOUR_ADMIN/includes/auto_loaders/config.UspsAdminMessaging.php
+   - /YOUR_ADMIN/includes/classes/UspsAdminMessaging.php
+   - /YOUR_ADMIN/includes/languages/english/extra_definitions/usps_warning_message.php

-4. Go to your Zen Cart Admin and to the Modules ...
-Shipping ...
+5. Go to your Zen Cart Admin's Modules :: Shipping page and:
    A. If you continued an update from step 2a above, the module has automatically updated itself and
       preserved your previous settings -- you're all finished!
    B. Otherwise, you are performing an initial installation or an update from an older version of USPS: